 However, there is a need for drilled holes for these types of boards.
 The drilling these holes adds additional labor.
 Therefore, this may increase costs.

 There is an increase in offerings as well as uses of Surface Mount style components.
 Therefore, Through Hole components may someday become antiquated.
 They may also be in such low demand they may no longer be a viable assembly method.

 If there is a need for bulkier components or for boards requiring high-power and high-voltage parts Through Hole technology is the more reliable choice over Surface Mount.
 Often, when a business is creating a prototype they will use Through Hole Soldering.
 This is because it is easier to solder.
 Also, it is easier to de-solder components.
 This is especially helpful as you see the changing needs of a product.

 Surface Mount components are not easy to change.
 Also, they are not easily maneuverable.
 Through Hole Soldering does make it easier to replace burnt out or non-functioning components.
 Meanwhile, you are still able to use the existing board.

 Surface Mount Advantages

 Usage of Surface Mount Placement and Soldering has increased the available pin count.
 This increase helps with the “space” or “real estate” issues from the past.
 These issues occur with other methods of placing components and soldering.
 Surface Mount assembly is the more suitable choice for high volume production over other assembly types.
 Utilizing Surface Mount components in new designs have benefits.
-Such as, reducing circuit board size.
-As well as, being able to achieve more design features in a compact package.
+Such as reducing circuit board size as well as being able to achieve more design features in a compact package.

 The pin count is higher for Surface Mount assembly than that of the Through Hole.
-Surface Mount components are much more compact then those of Through Hole.
+Surface Mount components are much more compact than those of Through Hole.
 Therefore, they have a higher packing density.
 Also, Surface Mount components are often lower in cost per volume.
 Surface Mount assembly is easier to automate.
 Therefore, it is easier to convert to a higher volume of production.